SpecInfer: Accelerating Generative Large Language Model Serving with Tree-based Speculative Inference and Verification: Evaluation

-\paragraph{Models.} To test our system against mainstream generative LLMs, we evaluate our results using two publicly available language models: OPT~\cite{zhang2022opt} and \llama~\cite{touvron2023llama}.
-More specifically, we select OPT-13B and \llama-7B as the LLMs and collectively boost-tune SSMs from OPT-125M and \llama-160M.
-The pre-trained model parameters for OPT-13B, \llama-7B, and OPT-125M were directly acquired from their HuggingFace repositories~\cite{huggingface}.
-We didn't find a publicly available pre-trained version of small \llama models, and therefore trained a \llama-160M from scratch for one epoch using the Wikipedia dataset~\cite{wikidump}, which took approximately 35 hours on a single NVIDIA A100 GPU.
-We also used the OpenWebText Corpus~\cite{Gokaslan2019OpenWeb} to (1) collectively boost-tune multiple SSMs for speculative inference, and (2) collect training data for the learning-based speculative scheduler. \Cref{subsec:eval_boost_tuning} and \Cref{subsec:eval_scheduler} report our evaluation on these two components.

-\paragraph{Platform.} The experiments were conducted on an AWS {\tt g4dn.12xlarge} instance, each of which is equipped with four NVIDIA T4 16GB GPUs, 48 CPU cores, and 192 GB DRAM.
-The LLMs used in our evaluation do not fit on a single T4 GPU.
-Therefore \Sys performs LLM inference in single-precision floating points and serves the LLMs across the four GPUs using pipeline model parallelism. \Sys serves each SSM on a dedicated GPU and runs these SSMs in parallel for a given sequence of tokens.
+\paragraph{Platform.} The experiments were conducted on two AWS {\tt g5.12xlarge} instances, each of which is equipped with four NVIDIA A10 24GB GPUs, 48 CPU cores, and 192 GB DRAM.
+Nodes are connected by 100 Gbps Ethernet.